Show All Answers

 Yes. subject to review by the Building Official.

-Retaining walls up to 48 inches tall measured from the bottom of the footing to the highest point of the wall do not require a permit.
-Wall exceeding that dimension and walls measuring over 2 feet from the bottom of the footing to the highest point of the wall with a surcharge require a permit All retaining walls requiring a permit will require engineered drawings stamped and signed by the engineer of record.
+Retaining walls with no slope above or below the wall and up to 48 inches tall measured from the bottom of the footing to the highest point of the wall do not require a permit.
+Wall exceeding that dimension and walls measuring over 2 feet from the bottom of the footing to the highest point of the wall with a surcharge require a permit.
+Any retaining wall with slopes above or below them will require a review by the Building Department to determine if a permit is needed or not.
+All retaining walls requiring a permit will require engineered drawings stamped and signed by the engineer of record.

 From the date of submittal a plan review will be completed and comments sent to the applicant within 15 working daysw

 The answer to this is rather lenghtly.
 Please refer to section 308.4 in the International Residential Code.
 You can access the code from our website at https://www.go2kennewick.com/907/Building-Codes

 The International Residential Code and the International Building Code allow a maximum of 2 layers of roofing on any structure.

 For permit is not required for a residential fence.
 Please check with the Community Planning Department for height and placement requirements.
 The Community Planning Department can be reached at (509) 585-4280.